 4. Click Apply Changes.

-5. Now, you can find the configuration area within the AP's properties panel by clicking on the AP in the Devices section.
+5. Now, find the configuration area within the AP's properties panel by clicking on the AP in the Devices section.
 Within the properties panel, go to Config and click Radios to expand that section, and click Advanced Options to expose the RSSI option.
 This must be done for both 2G and 5G radios.
 This section will allow you to set the minimum RSSI.
 You need to put a checkmark in the box to enable it and then enter the desired minimum RSSI value for that radio.

 The value configured is the same as the RSSI value you will see for each connected STA.
-You configure minimum RSSI on a per radio, per AP, basis.
-In reality you need this granular control to properly use it.
+It is configured by minimum RSSI on a per radio, per AP, basis.
+In reality, granular control is needed to properly use it.
 Simply setting a value on all APs may introduce undesirable issues.

-You can take a brief look at the connected user and guest STA RSSI by going to the Users or Guests tabs within the AP properties window.
+To view connected user and guest STA RSSI go to the Users or Guests tabs within the AP properties window.
 That will give you a general overview, and then you can select clients individually to view which frequency (radio) they are on.
 The RSSI of each STA, as seen by the AP, is what you will see in the Signal column.

 To view more details you can click on the STA you wish to view stats for, and then click on Statistics.
 When you do that you will see something like the following:

-In the above examples you can see the channel or radio each STA is connected to.
-In brackets it mentions the protocol, and you can also see the TX/RX rates.
+In the above examples is the channel or radio each STA is connected to.
+In brackets, it mentions the protocol.
+Also available to view are the TX/RX rates per client.